 Besides that, patients should visit a doctor or speak via video chat.
 However, if an appointment is missed, the system will remind automatically about the urgency to visit a doctor.
 In fact, this custom hospital app was made considering all requirements of the clinic and our team created an app that meets set goals and particularities of that hospital department.

 Thus, our business analysts spent a lot of time to study the market, analyze similar apps, find out what target audience is expecting (including both doctors and patients).
 Then, a large specification for 72 pages was created and approved by customers.
 The process took about 3 months of the development process, and it was implemented faster than it was expected due to basic packs with integrated features our developers already had.
 It helped them reduce development for almost 1 month.

 This EHR system was made specifically for internal use and all our projects are built under NDAs (non-disclosure agreements).
 That is why we cannot show you images of this app, but during the workflow our UI/UX designers have created a few variants of UI for this EHR app, and the concept below is the variant we can share with you:

 EHR system concept

 Find your doctor with a custom app.
 Read 3 important steps to take when you create a medical app for finding doctors

 We appreciate our customers and do our job in good faith.
 And if you are looking for a reliable and dedicated software development team to create your hospital app (or any other type of app), just contact us!
 Our managers will find a solution for you.

 It's a mobile or web application made for healthcare providers.
 They may include EHR software, telehealth and telemedicine apps, CRM systems, patient portals, etc.

 Software features depend on the type of hospital app.
-For example, a telemedicine app includes the following features:
+For example, a telehealth app development includes the following features:

 - Video conferencing tools,